thisisrandy/catan-randomizer/README.md

   construct the inner group with fewer than 11 pips per intersection, so make sure to adjust your constraints accordingly.
 - _Traders & Barbarians_: As described in the manual.

+[^two-twelve-card]:
+    Since there is only one card for each of the 36 possible rolls, it would be unfair to players settled adjacent to the lake to ignore their fish production.
+Event resolution is perhaps more open to argument.
+Decide amongst yourselves beforehand if you want to ignore the second/both 2/12 card events and just distribute fish.

 ### Explorers & Pirates